Competition

 Spectators: Revpass

-Prior to their Revel Event, studios will receive instructions for their families to receive REV-PASS.
-Once a REV-PASS is verified at the Mainstage Ballroom door entrance, each spectator will be given a wristband which will be used to reenter the Mainstage Ballroom for the remainder of the weekend during the Competition and Remix Closing Show.
-REV-PASS Spectator Wristbands can not be used to observe convention classes.
+Prior to their respective Revel Event, studios will receive detailed instructions on how families can obtain a REVPASS.
+Upon verification at the Mainstage Ballroom entrance, each spectator will be issued a wristband, granting them reentry to the Mainstage Ballroom for the duration of the weekend's Competition and Remix Closing Show.
+It is important to note that REV-PASS Spectator Wristbands are not valid for observing convention classes.

 General Rules & Regulations

-• To compete at Revel a dancer must be registered for the convention.
+• Participation in the Revel competition requires dancers to be registered for the convention.

-• Admission to Revel competition is absolutely free.
-All registered attendees as well as families, teachers and studio staff are welcome to watch the competition.
+• Admission to the Revel competition is complimentary.
+All registered attendees, along with families, teachers, and studio staff, are invited to attend.

-• Choreographers and attendees automatically give permission to Revel to use all photo and video for advertising and publicity.
+• By participating, choreographers and attendees consent to Revel's use of all photos and videos for advertising and publicity purposes.

-• Competition fees must be received before event's early bird deadline to avoid a late fee.
-All deadline dates are available on the individual event pages.
-For most cities, early bird deadline is 30 days before event date.
+• Competition fees must be submitted before the event's early bird deadline to avoid incurring a late fee.
+Specific deadline dates are available on individual event pages, with most cities having a deadline 30 days prior to the event.

-• Registration is on a first come, first serve basis, and final payment in-full is the only method to guarantee your participation for an event.
+• Registration operates on a first-come, first-served basis, and full payment is required to secure participation in an event.

-• Dance studios may apply their own additional administrative fees.
-This is very common in the industry and is used to cover the time and expense Studio Owners incur while organizing, registering and attending these events.
+• Dance studios may impose additional administrative fees to cover the costs associated with organizing, registering, and attending these events.

-• Bank money orders and Bank Wires must be payable in US Funds only.
+• Bank money orders and wires must be made payable in U.S. funds only.

-• All returned checks will be subject to a fee equal to the amount Revel is accessed.
+• Returned checks will incur a fee equivalent to the amount charged to Revel.

-• If a routine is choreographed by a scheduled Revel Judge, that Judge will sit out during said routine and another Revel Faculty will judge that routine.
+• If a routine is choreographed by a scheduled Revel judge, that judge will recuse themselves during the performance, and another Revel faculty member will evaluate the routine.

-• Entry limits will vary by event.
-Please see corresponding city page for specific entry limits for your tour city.
+• Entry limits vary by event; please refer to the specific city page for details on entry limits for your tour city.

-• For the safety of dancers performing on a raised stage, any request for a blackout during a performance will be accommodated at 10% of our customary full lighting.
+• For the safety of dancers on a raised stage, requests for a blackout during performances will be accommodated at 10% of the standard full lighting.